paul-bennett/juggle/src/main/resources/README.md

 Juggle shows the signature for the method, with the class and method names separated by a period.

-> **Note**
-> This document is a little inconsistent in its use of wildcards in queries.
-> Our intent is for Juggle to infer wildcards in most instances, at which
-> point many of the example queries in this document can be simplified.
->
-> We've not explained that in detail in the narrative, looking forward to
-> the day that GitHub issue #58 is implemented.

 ## What to look for